jul/BAD-ASS/source/BAD.rst

 * if you use international standard give the exact reference to the norm.

- s/([^@]+)@([\.]+.[\w])/ does not validate an email. only strings compliant to RFC 2822 are.
+ s/([^@]+)@([\.]+.[\w])/ does not validate an email. only strings compliant with the RFC 5322 are.

 * (local) Time and Dates, intervals are the biggest tar pits in CS.
 Be very careful for this datatype, and on the convention (if an application is worldwide, store time in UTC).

-* use internally ISO date format, since you sort lexicographically the date ;
+* internally use the ISO 8601 date format, since you sort lexicographically the date ;
-* when you need a hash dont say you are gonna use **md5**, this just proves you are a plain idiot.
+* when you need a hash dont say you are gonna use **MD5**, this just proves you are a plain idiot (MD5 is broken, for many purpose, and has been for years).
 You need a hashing function.
 * Use adapters to change from end user input format to internal representation;
 * regexp validation is good since web is strings and it is portable between a lot of languages, and it stores very well in a cross plateform format known as JSON;
 * if using regexp, dont dare recode your own home brewed regexps for Credit Card, IETF definitions, date.
 Use libraries unless you dont fear a psychopath developper know your personnal address.